 In celebration of its 23rd anniversary, PUSTRAL UGM conducted a Webinar on July 31, 2024, themed “Green Transportation, Decarbonization, and Sustainable Development: Realities, Hopes, and Challenges.”
 The event discussed the integration of green transportation solutions to promote sustainable commuting.

-PUSTRAL UGM collaborates with international organizations to host workshops aimed at developing sustainable urban mobility models.
-For example, in July 2024, Pustral’s stakeholder workshop was conducted in partnership with The World Bank and the International Transport Forum (ITF) to assist the Indonesian government in creating effective decarbonization roadmaps for urban transportation.
+PUSTRAL UGM collaborates with international organisations to host workshops aimed at developing sustainable urban mobility models.
+For example, in July 2024, Pustral’s stakeholder workshop was conducted in partnership with The World Bank and the International Transport Forum (ITF) to assist the Indonesian government in creating effective decarbonisation roadmaps for urban transportation.